Romanzo Criminale: Plot

 The gang grows in influence and ambition.
 Rome falls under their rule, and the rule of Lebanese.
-Dandi meets and becomes enamoured with an upmarket prostitute, Patrizia, who, in order to be kept under the sway of the gang and in order to prevent Dandi becoming involved in brawls provoked by his jealousy, is bought over and given a brothel.
+Dandi meets and becomes enamored with an upmarket prostitute, Patrizia, who, in order to be kept under the sway of the gang and in order to prevent Dandi becoming involved in brawls provoked by his jealousy, is bought over and given a brothel.
 Ice, meanwhile falls in love with his younger brother Gigio's tutor, Roberta.
-However, Lebanese begins to consider Ice's romance a weakness, a point reinforced when Ice asks to be dismissed from the gang.
-In response, Lebanese casts up the car theft from their childhood, where his leg was permanently damaged by the pursuing police.
-Cold and Roberta begin to learn English with the idea that they will elope.
+However, Lebanese begins to consider Ice's romance a weakness, a point reinforced when Ice asks to withdraw from the gang.
+In response, Lebanese brings up the car theft from their childhood, where his leg was permanently damaged by the pursuing police.
+Ice and Roberta begin to learn English with the idea that they will elope.
 However, when Ice is at the Bologna Train Station, there was an organized bombing, representing the state collusion.

 Later, Ice receives a phone call informing him that Lebanese is dead, stabbed by Gemito after a bitter game of poker.

 Then begins Ice's quest for vengeance, aided by Dandi.

 Yet Scialoja is on their trail and succeeds in capturing Ice, then the other members of the gang except Dandi.
-Ice plans to escape from prison with the help of his friends, but a deadly spiral of score settling has already begun to coil around them all.
+Ice plans to escape from prison with the help of his friends, but a deadly spiral of score-settling has already begun to coil around them all.